MusaibI/Socket.io-/README.md

 # Chat Room App

+###Note: -
+// socket.emit - sends message to the current user
+// io.emit - send message to every user including current user
+// socket.broadcast.emit - sends messsag to every user except current user
+// io.to.emit - emits an event to everybody in specific room
+// socket.broadcast.to.emit - emits an event to everybody in specific room except current user

 ## Problem Statement

 In the existing chat room application, users need to catch up on past conversations by loading previous messages based on a specified timestamp range.
 This enhancement aims to improve user experience by enabling them to view messages sent within a specific time frame.